-- Interpret customer orders (from the VISTA computer system) to determine catalog numbers, quantities, special instructions, and shipping information.
+- You will interpret customer orders (from the VISTA computer system) to determine catalog numbers, quantities, special instructions, and shipping information.
 Plan and schedule routine production operations based upon due dates and material on hand.
 Consult with the coach as required to resolve problems.

-- Determine material requirements, product configuration, and assembly procedures for standard products by reference to computerized bills of material and routings.
+- You will determine material requirements, product configuration, and assembly procedures for standard products by reference to computerized bills of material and routings.

-- Determine special configuration variations by interpreting engineering data sheets and drawings.
+- You will determine special configuration variations by interpreting engineering data sheets and drawings.

-- Pick material from storage bins to meet the requirements of assembly orders.
+- You will pick material from storage bins to meet the requirements of assembly orders.

 - You will set up assembly workstations and assembly equipment such as riveters, stampers, engravers, drills, testers, and special fixtures.

-- Perform a variety of assembly operations including riveting, stamping, engraving, machining, welding, press assembly, screw driving, soldering, manual assembly, potting, special processes, and others.
+- You will perform a variety of assembly operations including riveting, stamping, engraving, machining, welding, press assembly, screw driving, soldering, manual assembly, potting, special processes, and others.

-- Package and correctly label finished products in individual cartons or bags as called for by drawings.
+- You will package and correctly label finished products in individual cartons or bags as called for by drawings.

-- Package entire orders for shipment, using packaging material, which most effectively protects the product and meets the requirements of the shipping carrier.
+- You will package entire orders for shipment, using packaging material, which most effectively protects the product and meets the requirements of the shipping carrier.
 Label the packages correctly and make shipping transaction.

-- Perform inquiries and data entry transactions on the business computer relating to inventory, materials usage, order status, quality, and shipping.
+- You will perform inquiries and data entry transactions on the business computer relating to inventory, materials usage, order status, quality, and shipping.

-- Make critical adjustments to assembly equipment, as trained, in response to observed trends of test results, statistical data and visual inspection.
+- You will make critical adjustments to assembly equipment, as trained, in response to observed trends of test results, statistical data and visual inspection.
 This requires thorough understanding of the specifications of the equipment used in assembly.
 Contribute to process troubleshooting by reporting variations in parts and equipment performance and suggesting alternatives based on experience.

-- Perform material handling and stockroom activities such as putting material in proper locations, cycle counting, picking stocked material for shipment, and maintaining associated records.
+- You will perform material handling and stockroom activities such as putting material in proper locations, cycle counting, picking stocked material for shipment, and maintaining associated records.

 - High School Diploma or GED from an accredited institution